 Increasing Access to security laws

-To anticipate potential issues, The GeoAnalytics Center is collaborating with DCAF- Geneva Centre for Security Sector Governance with the objective of making Niger’s security sector laws openly accessible for the first time.
+To anticipate potential issues, The GeoAnalytics Center is collaborating with DCAF- Geneva Centre for Security Sector Governance with the objective of making Mali and Niger’s security sector laws openly accessible for the first time.
 The new legal repository will facilitate the work of parliament members, NGOs, civil society and journalists working on security and related topics in the country.

 Access to the law is an important prerequisite of good governance and we are glad to support DCAF advance its mission in the region.